The Sacrament of Sin: The Sacrament of Sin Tour 2019

 Their second tour associated with the album was set to begin on 8 November 2019 in Esch-sur-Alzette, Luxembourg and was set to end on 7 December 2019 in Bern, Switzerland.
 This time, Gloryhammer was selected to serve a series of opening acts for Powerwolf.

 Latin America 2020

 The band engaged in their first tour of South America and Mexico Between February and March 2020 as direct support for Amon Amarth.
-However, due to the COVID-19 pandemic across Latin America, the remander of the tour was canceled on 15 March.
+However, due to the COVID-19 pandemic across Latin America, the remainder of the tour was canceled on 15 March.
 Of, 15 announced dates, only 12 were played starting in Brasília on 28 February and ending at the Hell & Heaven Metal Fest in Mexico City on 14 March.

 Critical reception

 The Metal Hammer noticed "fine details that complement the sound but perfectly match the given idiosyncrasies" and asked "how much change a band would make with such well-defined trademarks.
 Behind the eternal accusation hides the highest art: Powerwolf develop so inconspicuously in small steps and subtle nuances that it seems as if they have not changed anything, but "just" delivered another great album".
 Metal.de stated that the band was "mostly faithful to their long-established style", and concluded: "Powerwolf prove with The Sacrament of Sin that they have not lost any of their untameable passion over the years.
 Album number seven offers eleven sinfully beautiful hymns to all power metal apostles, who sometimes provide with a lot of emotion, sometimes with relentless speed for a varied heavy metal worship".

 David Havlena, editor of the Czech magazine Spark, wrote that "The Sacrament of Sin is an album of many faces".
 He pointed out that it would not hurt if Powerwolf involved more creativity in their work.
 In the case of The Sacrament of Sin, according to Havlena, they have fulfilled the potential of "about fifty percent".
 Havlena's colleague Robert Čapek highlighted the ballad "Where the Wild Wolves Have Gone", which, according to him, looks on the album from the perspective of emotions "real".
 Havlena rated the album with five stars out of six, and Čapek gave half a star more.
 In the rating of all Spark editors, the album got 4.3 points and placed third in the July album ranking.
 According to reviewer Mattie Jensen of Metal Wani, The Sacrament of Sin is "exactly what you can expect from Powerwolf, and it's not a bad thing at all."
 Jensen gave the album 8.8 out of ten.